Seville Cathedral Tickets & Tours: Skip the Line, Prices, and Insider Tips

 Self-guided Seville Cathedral ticket

-This self-guided tour ticket gets you skip the line access to Seville Cathedral, Giralda Bell Tower, and the Church of San Salvador.
+This self-guided tour ticket gets you skip-the-line access to Seville Cathedral, Giralda Bell Tower, and the Church of San Salvador.

 Within the cathedral, this ticket allows you to explore the massive hall and all the 80 individual chapels.